shawnarneygit/ai_machine/README.md

 Overall, SARIMAX remains a strong benchmark for daily Bitcoin price forecasts.

 **ML Project with code, and data visualizations and analysis: Available via walkthru over Zoom.
-Not open to the public.**
+Not available to the public.**
 ![sarimax](images/sarimax_results.png)

 #### Contact and Further Information